frnmst/automated-tasks/docs/rules.rst

 Rules
 `````

-- non-required elements must be omitted if empty
+- optional elements must be omitted if empty

 Schema
 ``````

+The following schema represents a single entry.

 .. code-block:: html
     :linenos: